-Cars are insured according to what your state requires, and information such as your driving record and the type of vehicle that your drive all play into the cost of your premiums.
-However, when it comes to semi truck insurance, the coverage is dependant upon whether they are an owner-operator or an owner-operator that leases with a carrier.
+Cars are insured according to what your state requires, and information such as your driving record and the type of vehicle that you drive all play into the cost of your premiums.
+However, when it comes to semi-truck insurance, the coverage is dependant upon whether they are an owner-operator or an owner-operator that leases with a carrier.
 The latter carry average annual insurance policies with costs from $9,000-$12,000.
 The following is also considered:

 - The worth of the truck

 - What the truck is hauling

 Since these policies are worth millions, insurance companies will do their best to ensure that they never pay out.

 2. Large and Commercial Vehicles Adhere to Federal Laws & Guidelines